-Container Service for Kubernetes (ACK) allows you to create nodes that run the Alibaba Cloud Linux 2 operating system and provides optimizations for multiple scenarios based on the high-performance kernel of Alibaba Cloud Linux 2.
-This topic describes the optimizations that are provided by Alibaba Cloud Linux 2 on ACK to meet the requirements of different scenarios.
+Container Service for Kubernetes (ACK) allows you to create nodes that run the Alibaba Cloud Linux 2 operating system.
+These nodes leverage the high-performance kernel of Alibaba Cloud Linux 2 to provide optimized solutions to various scenarios.
+This topic describes the benefits of using Alibaba Cloud Linux 2 in ACK clusters and the optimizations of Alibaba Cloud Linux 2 that are provided by ACK to meet the requirements in different scenarios.

 - The Linux distribution with the fastest boot time on Alibaba Cloud.

 - Deeply optimized for high-specification virtual machines and bare metal servers.
 This is ideal for multi-task scenarios that involve large-sized instances.

 - Pre-installed with commonly used management software, such as Alibaba Cloud CLI and cloud-init.
 This reduces the costs of cloud resource management.